-- 1. General Standards reflecting the professional status of the hurricane model designers and testers and generic aspects of the hurricane model; - 2.
-Meteorological Standards covering all aspects of this infrequent weather phenomenon;
+1. General Hurricane Standards reflecting the professional status of the hurricane model designers and testers and generic aspects of the hurricane model;

-- 3. Statistical Standards addressing the statistical foundation of the hurricane model and the sensitivity and uncertainty assessment of hurricane model outputs as a function of hurricane model inputs; - 4.
-Vulnerability Standards assessing the impact of the hurricane winds on residential property; - 5.
-Actuarial Standards assessing the damage impact in insurance terms; - 6.
-Computer/Information Standards providing the overall design, construction, and execution of the hurricane model.
+- 2. Meteorological Hurricane Standards covering all aspects of this infrequent weather phenomenon; - 3.
+Statistical Hurricane Standards addressing the statistical foundation of the hurricane model and the sensitivity and uncertainty assessment of hurricane model outputs as a function of hurricane model inputs; - 4.
+Vulnerability Hurricane Standards assessing the impact of the hurricane winds on residential property; - 5.
+Actuarial Hurricane Standards assessing the damage impact in insurance terms; - 6.
+Computer/Information Hurricane Standards providing the overall design, construction, and execution of the hurricane model.

 The Commission finds and recognizes that the scientific fields underlying hurricane models continue to evolve providing further insights into property damage and insurance implications.
 As a direct consequence, the Commission reviews and revises the hurricane standards comprising its Hurricane Standards Report of Activities every odd-numbered year.
-Every odd-numbered year is defined as every year ending in an odd number, i.e., 2009, 2011, 2013, 2015, 2017, etc. The Commission finds that the hurricane standards adopted every odd-numbered year represent the current state of actuarial science regarding computer simulation hurricane modeling for purposes of producing hurricane loss costs and hurricane probable maximum loss levels for residential property in Florida that are accurate and reliable.
+Every odd-numbered year is defined as every year ending in an odd number (e.g., 2013, 2015, 2017, 2019, 2021).
+The Commission finds that the hurricane standards adopted every odd-numbered year represent the current state of actuarial science regarding computer simulation hurricane modeling for purposes of producing hurricane loss costs and hurricane probable maximum loss levels for residential property in Florida that are accurate and reliable.